forderud/ComSamples/README.md

 #### Benefits of using COM:
 * **Language neutral** interface definitions.
 * COM is **in-built in Windows**.
 There's no need to install any additional "runtime" or "brokers".
-COM is used for GPU programming with Direct3D, HW diagnsotis with WMI and most new Windows features are exposed through COM-based [WinRT](https://github.com/microsoft/xlang) interfaces.
+COM is used for GPU programming with Direct3D, HW diagnostics with WMI and most new Windows features are exposed through COM-based [WinRT](https://github.com/microsoft/xlang) interfaces.
-* Suport for **type-safe** interfaces where type mismatches are detected at compile-time instead of run-time.
+* Support for **type-safe** interfaces where type mismatches are detected at compile-time instead of run-time.
 * Support for bidirectional **object-oriented** communication.
 * Support for **interface versioning** for controlled API evolution.
 * **Transparent IPC marshaling** of method calls.
 The client doesn't need to know that an object resides in a different process.
 * Languages like C++, C# and Python natively support COM, which **avoids** the need for any manually maintained **language bindings**.
-* **Rock solid** technology that have been available since 1993.
+* **Rock solid** technology that has been available since 1993.
 * Inherently **secure** with design protection against remote attacks.
 Does unlike sockets _not_ depend on opening any ports that need to be secured through authentication and firewall lockdown.
 Security settings are furthermore highly configurable.

 #### COM limitations: